NicolasLefeld/roadmap/README.md

     * Represents a document with a logical tree.
 Each branch of the tree ends in a node, and each node contains objects.
 DOM methods allow programmatic access to the tree.
 With them, you can change the document's structure, style, or content.

 * 2D/3D
-    * Canvvas provides a means for drawing graphics via JavaScript and the HTML "canvas" element.
+    * Canvas provides a means for drawing graphics via JavaScript and the HTML "canvas" element.
 Among other things, it can be used for animation, game graphics, data visualization, photo manipulation, and real-time video processing.
 The Canvas API largely focuses on 2D graphics and the  WebGL API, which also uses the "canvas" element, draws hardware-accelerated 2D and 3D graphics.

 # OS and General knowledge